 Marshmallow

-In the 1970s, before White Day skyrocketed, chocolate-covered marshmallows were the norm.
-Marshmallows symbolise pure love, whereas its chocolate coat stands for reciprocated love.
+In the 1970s, chocolate-covered marshmallows were the norm before White Day skyrocketed in popularity.
+Marshmallows symbolise pure love, whereas their chocolate coating stands for reciprocated love.

-However, because marshmallows dissolve quickly as you consume them, they are now perceived to express the lack of interest for the other party.
-While some avoid marshmallows as White Day gifts, it is common for others to be unaware of their hidden meaning.
+However, because marshmallows dissolve quickly as you consume them, they are now perceived to express a lack of interest in the other party.
+While some avoid giving marshmallows as White Day gifts, others are unaware of their hidden meaning.
 These all depend on the place, receiver, and generation.

 White Lingerie

-On White Day, Japanese men would gift their lover with white clothing, particularly white lingerie.
-Quite unlike any other gift, you might not want to get lingerie at the start of your relationship.
+On White Day, Japanese men would gift their lovers white clothing, particularly lingerie.
+Unlike any other gift, you might not want to get lingerie at the start of your relationship.

-Despite being a hit or miss, lingerie can make for a classy and elegant surprise for the ladies.
+Despite being hit-or-miss, lingerie can make for a classy and elegant surprise for the ladies.
 It typically shows that you know what looks good on your significant other.

 With that being said, shopping for lingerie comes with a quandary.
 Getting the correct size and preferred designs for your lady can be tough.
-So, you might want to see what she already has prior.
+So, you might want to see what she already has prior to.

 White Valentine’s Spa Treats

 Tangible gifts aside, why not surprise your sweet Valentine with a luxurious experience at a Japanese day spa?
-Inspired by White Valentine’s Day in Japan, Ikeda Spa has set aside White Valentine treats for lovebirds.
+Inspired by White Day in Japan, Ikeda Spa has set aside luxurious treats for lovebirds.
+Skip the candy this year and click here to check out our Celebrate White Day Spa Promo to treat her to a Japanese relaxation experience she will never forget.